shabbir0052/resume/readme.md

 8. Development work - Writing rules in Blaze, Integrating the rule set into ruleflows , creating Rule maintenance application

 As Technical Project Manager
+Work on  consultanting assignment on behalf of Infosys Technologies with following responsibilites
-1. Reponsible for delivery of assinged projects using global delivery model
+1. Reponsible for delivery of assinged projects related to implementation Business Rule Mangement System on client site  using global delivery model.
+2. Ensure compliance with respect to internal processes – quality assurance standards, quality tools and configuration management
+3 Manage estimations, requirements gathering, Analysis, Design and development for the project (s).
-2. Estimates work effort using estimation model.
-Helped in comming up with estimation model to asses the work effort quickly for RFP
+4. Worked on estimation model to asses the work effort quickly for RFP
-3. Training and mentoring team members
+5. Review RFP / RFI from the customers’ perspective
+6. Forecast and plan volumes, and resource requirements based on both volumes and technology
+7. Identify, assess and mitigate risks
+8  Liaise with the customer and handle the requirements, escalations, queries
+9. Facilitate knowledge sharing and capture within and across teams 10 Manage resourcing requirements for the onsite team , interview candidate and onboard resources